Team-Triage/triage/README.md

 # Triage
-Triage is a open-source Kafka consumer proxy service that solves head-of-line blocking while preventing data-loss through increased parallelism, commit tracking, and a dead-letter store.
+Triage is an open source Kafka consumer proxy service that solves head-of-line blocking while preventing data-loss through increased parallelism, commit tracking, and a dead-letter store.

 Triage operates as an AWS Fargate service deployed to a users AWS account.
 It sits between your Kafka cluster and consumer applications and can be interacted with via a thin client library.